-When I feel that sticky, stagnant build up or I notice that I’m having more rows and disagreements than is usual for our family, or me or family members are feeling a little more sluggish, I make it a priority to do a quick cleanse to clear out any negative energy that has found its way into my home.
-It’s surprising just how often we connect in with negative energy- gossip, tv programmes showing high drama with arguments, toxic relationships with others, low quality food and drink.
+When I feel that sticky, stagnant build up or I notice that I’m having more rows and disagreements than is usual for our family, or I’m feeling a little more sluggish, I make it a priority to focus on negative energy removal.
+It’s surprising just how often we connect with negative energy- gossip, tv programmes showing high drama with arguments, toxic relationships with others, low quality food and drink.
 All of these lower our energetic vibration and can open us up to stale, negative energy.

-If I go a bit heavy handed on the sage, I can find I’m in a bit of a sage haze, but I know that it really gets to work on all those minute bacteria roaming around in the drafts from windows and doors, so it really does help to give everything a deep smudging.
+If I go a bit heavy-handed on the sage, I can find I’m in a bit of a sage haze, but I know it really gets to work on the molecules of bacteria roaming around in the air drafts from windows and doors, so it really does help to give everything a deep smudging.

 If you’re looking for a few more ideas on cleansing the energy for your home, go here.